Brignone Edges Suter In Zauchensee Super-G - UrduPoint

 The victory was the 18th on the World Cup circuit for the 31-year-old Brignone, who became the first Italian to win the women's overall title when she claimed that globe in 2020.

-It was her second of the season after having previously won the super-G in St Moritz in December.
+It was her second of the season after having previously won the super-G in St Moritz in December, and her form bodes well for the upcoming February 4-20 Beijing Olympics where she will try to go one better than the giant slalom bronze she won at the Pyeongchang Games.

+"Today I was really attacking from top to the bottom, but it wasn't easy to put all the pieces together," said Brignone, who was also sixth in Saturday's downhill.